 Types of Indoor Pollutants

-Several common pollutants could be lurking in your home, each contributing to poor air quality:
+Several common pollutants could be hiding in your home, each contributing to poor air quality:

-- Particulate matter: These include dust, pollen, and pet dander, which can trigger allergies and respiratory issues.
+- Particulate matter: This includes dust, pollen, and pet dander, which can trigger allergies and respiratory issues.

 - Volatile organic compounds (VOCs): Emitted by household products like paints, cleaners, and sprays, VOCs can cause headaches and other health problems.